![]() ![]() |

 the steps next to him.
 They shared a companionable silence for a few minutes

 before she spoke.
-"I saw the paper this morning", she said quietly, nodding
+"I saw the paper this morning," she said quietly, nodding

 Tommy nodded, and his lower lip trembled ever so slightly.

+pretty famous," he said evenly.
 "They gave him a very nice write-up.
-Only somebody accidentally gave the paper
+Only

-great grandchildren".
-Timothy's mouth compressed into a determined line.
-"My
+compressed into a determined line.
+"My Dad is grandchild number six and I'm

-Dad is grandchild number six and I'm the ninth great grandchild", he said firmly.
+the ninth great grandchild," he said firmly.

 Amanda's Grandma sighed.
-"You're exactly right", she said.
+"You're exactly right," she

 "So how come we're not good enough to be counted as

-"My Dad never did a single solitary thing to hurt anybody.
-All he ever did was
+sees it?" he demanded.
+"My Dad never did a single solitary thing to hurt

-get born.
+anybody.
+All he ever did was get born.
 Heck, all I ever did was get born too.
-Neither of us ever did anything

-to hurt HER!.
-Why does she want to hurt US?".
-Tommy's eyes were filled with
+Neither of us ever did anything to hurt HER!
+Why does she want to hurt US?"

-pain and incomprehension.
+Tommy's eyes were filled with pain and incomprehension.

 Tommy balled up his fist and slammed it into his knee.
 "I hate

-her!, I hate that she hurt my Dad.
+her!
+I hate that she hurt my Dad.
 I hate that she made him cry.
 I hate that

 she thinks we're not even worth counting as family in the very last thing

-ever written about my great grandfather."
+ever written about my great-grandfather."

 Tommy put his head in his hands.
 "It was such a MEAN thing

-to do", he sobbed.
+to do," he sobbed.
 "It's not fair.
 My Dad's worth something.
 I'm

-worth something!".
+worth something!."

 Amanda's Grandma gathered the wounded boy into her arms and